istio/istio.io/content/en/blog/2023/dlb-connection-balancing/index.md

 EOF
 {{< /text >}}

-It is expected if you check the log of ingress gateway pod `istio-ingressgateway-xxxx` and get logs like below:
+It is expected that if you check the log of ingress gateway pod `istio-ingressgateway-xxxx` you will see log entries similar to:

 {{< text bash >}}
 $ export POD="$(kubectl get pods -n istio-system | grep gateway | awk '{print $1}')"